 - Put as much money in stock funds as you can possibly tolerate.

-- Put only as much money in bond funds as needed to keep your sanity when stocks fall.
+- Put some money in bond funds to keep your sanity when stocks fall.

 - Diversify your assets across ALL 8 asset classes above no matter your age.

-- Rebalance your portfolio exactly once each and every year (don't do the Hokey Pokey).
+- Rebalance your portfolio at least once each and every year (don't do the Hokey Pokey).

 - Buy only index funds (this is not obvious from the chart, but the reasons can be found all over my blog - try here, here, and here).